Gurobi/gurobi-machinelearning/README.md

 Gurobi Machine Learning is an [open-source](https://gurobi-machinelearning.readthedocs.io/en/stable/meta-license.html) python package to embed trained regression models in a [`gurobipy`](https://pypi.org/project/gurobipy/) model to be solved with the Gurobi solver.

 The package currently supports various [scikit-learn](https://scikit-learn.org/stable/) objects.
-It has limited support for the [Keras](https://keras.io/) API of [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/).
-Only neural networks with ReLU activation can be used with these two packages.
+It has limited support for the [Keras](https://keras.io/) API of [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/) and [XGBoost](https://www.xgboost.ai).
+Only neural networks with ReLU activation can be used with Keras and PyTorch.

 # Documentation